carohlfs/imavis/README.md

 2. **Set Up ImageNet-V2 Dataset**:
    - This project requires the ImageNet-V2 dataset, which must be downloaded separately due to licensing restrictions.
 Follow these steps:
      - Visit the [ImageNet download page](https://image-net.org/download.php) and create an account or log in.
-     - Request access to the ImageNet-V2 1k dataset.
+     - Request access to the ImageNet-V2 1k dataset (from 2012).
 Approval may take some time.
-     - After gaining access, ensure you have at least 150GB of free space and download the dataset and extract it to a directory on your local machine:
+     - After gaining access, ensure you have at least 250GB of free space for the unzipped files (400GB if you aren't deleting the zipped ones), and download the training and validation images (ILSVRC2012_img_train.tar and ILSVRC2012_img_val.tar).
+     - Move the tar files to the root directory of your cloned repository, create subfolders, and extract the files:

        ```bash
+       mkdir -p data/imagenetv2/train
+       tar -xzf ILSVRC2012_img_train.tar -C data/imagenetv2/train
-       mkdir -p ~/datasets/imagenetv2
+       mkdir -p data/imagenetv2/val
-       tar -xzf path_to_downloaded_file.tar.gz -C ~/datasets/imagenetv2
+       tar -xzf ILSVRC2012_img_val.tar -C data/imagenetv2/val
        ```

 **Note**: The procedures for accessing and downloading the dataset may change over time.
 If you encounter issues, please refer to the latest instructions on the [ImageNet website](https://image-net.org/download.php).

 ## Usage
 To run the model training and probability output script in the `1_probabilities` folder: